Life is short, Eat dessert first

-One of the most simple and easy wreaths you can ever make is a Rag Wreath.
-This pretty shabby chic Valentine Rag Wreath was a quick addition to our home decor.
+Make A DIY Rag Wreath for any season.
+This pretty shabby chic Rag Wreath for Valentine’s was a quick addition to our home decor.

 Let’s get started.
 It’s so exciting to make your own home decor and save the budget in the process!